-Human capital formation A key aspect of human capital formation captured in our framework is that it depends on both early educational investment and innate ability.
+A key aspect of human capital formation captured in our framework is that it depends on both early educational investment and innate ability.
 In addition, a college degree further increases human capital.

-The early educational investment (e) is transformed into an effective early educational investment (\hat{e}) , with a technology that depends on the type of school attended (s), according to Equation (5):
+The early educational investment (e) is transformed into an effective early educational investment $(\hat{e})$ , with a technology that depends on the type of school attended (s), according to

-$$\hat{e} = s\alpha \left(e + g\right) + (1 - s)e. \tag{5}$$
+$$\hat{e} = s\alpha \left( e + g \right) + (1 - s)e. \tag{5}$$

-The parameter $\alpha \geq 0$ captures the quality difference between public and private school, while the variable $g \geq 0$ represents a government transfer that doesn't vary across public school students.
-According to equation (5), if the child attends public school (s = 1), private and public investments in education are perfect substitutes; however, the return to investments in education depend on the type of school attended.
-As a result of our calibration, α is less than one.
+The parameter $\alpha \ge 0$ captures the quality difference between public and private school, while the variable $g \ge 0$ represents a government transfer that does not vary across public school students.
+According to (5), if the child attends public school (s=1), private and public investments in education are perfect substitutes; however, the return to investments in education depend on the type of school attended.
+As a result of our calibration, $\alpha$ is less than one.
 Hence, if a young child goes to public school, she receives a government subsidy g, but early educational investments face lower marginal returns.
-In contrast, a private school (s = 0) has a higher marginal return to educational investments, but no government subsidy.
+In contrast, a private school (s=0) has a higher marginal return to educational investments, but no government subsidy.